 I recently attended the 11th Annual Oregon State University Extension Small Farms Conference.
 There were many young people among the six hundred people attending.
 I find this exciting and encouraging, since the average age of this nations farmers, a steady decreasing group, has been increasing for many years.
 The future of agriculture in this country depends upon young people taking up the calling of producing food for those who don’t.
 I learned a lot and met a number of interesting folks.
 It is critical, I believe, that these young farmers understand that grass farming is the agricultural model for the 21st century.

-Breaking Prairie Sod, Camrose, Alberta, 1900
+Breaking Prairie Sod, Camrose, Alberta, 1900 from this website |

 "The Last of the Virgin Sod"